jlaua2/CS351--Group-12/README.md

 **Problem 2:**

-Many Chicago neighborhoods struggle with food insecurity and lack of affordable, nutritious food options.
-Residents often don’t know where to find nearby food pantries, farmers’ markets, or community kitchens, making it difficult to access healthy meals.
+Food insecurity continues to be a serious issue across many Chicago neighborhoods, particularly in communities that qualify as food deserts.
+Residents in these areas often lack access to affordable and nutritious food, relying instead on convenience stores or fast food chains that do not provide healthy options.
+While food pantries, farmers’ markets, and community kitchens do exist, residents frequently struggle to find accurate, up-to-date information about where these resources are located, their operating hours, or the types of food they offer.
+This lack of visibility creates barriers to accessing healthy meals and prevents communities from making the most of available resources.

 **Solution 2:**

-A food resource locator app that maps nearby pantries and markets.
-Features include real-time pantry hours, dietary filters, and a community board where neighbors can share surplus food.
-This solution promotes accessibility, reduces food waste, and helps residents find nutritious meals.
+To address this challenge, we propose the development of a food resource locator app designed to connect residents with local food support networks.
+The app will use geolocation to map nearby food pantries, farmers’ markets, and community kitchens, offering users clear information about operating hours, available services, and eligibility requirements.
+Additional features will include dietary filters for preferences such as vegetarian, vegan, halal, or gluten-free options, helping residents find resources that align with their needs.
+A community board will allow neighbors to post and share surplus food, reducing waste while fostering community collaboration.
+By combining accessibility with real-time, reliable information, this platform directly addresses food insecurity and encourages healthier eating habits in underserved communities.

 **Problem 3:**

-Students and community members often face difficulty in finding affordable prices for everyday items across different stores and online retailers.
-Without a reliable way to compare options, people may overpay or waste time checking multiple platforms.
+Another common challenge faced by both students and community members is the difficulty of finding affordable prices for everyday items, from groceries and school supplies to electronics.
+Prices can vary widely between local stores and online retailers, and without a centralized way to compare them, consumers often overpay or waste valuable time searching across multiple platforms.
+This issue disproportionately affects low-income families and students on tight budgets, who must carefully manage their spending but lack efficient tools for cost comparison.
+The absence of such tools undermines both financial security and equitable access to essential goods.

 **Solution 3:**

-A price comparison app that aggregates data from online and in-store retailers.
-Users can search for a product, and the app will show the lowest available price along with store availability, shipping details, and discounts.
-This solution saves money, supports informed decision-making, and increases accessibility to affordable goods.
+Our proposed solution is a price comparison app that aggregates product data from both online retailers and local stores.
+Users will be able to search for a specific item and receive a detailed list of results showing the lowest available prices, store availability, delivery or shipping options, and any applicable discounts or promotions.
+The app will also allow users to save favorite items and receive alerts when prices drop, ensuring that consumers can make purchases at the most affordable time.
+By saving money, supporting informed decision-making, and improving access to affordable goods, this platform empowers individuals to stretch their budgets further while reducing the stress of daily expenses.

 ---
 # Track 3: Creative Coding and Cultural Expression